 For a slightly less expensive option, try The Chesterfield.
 It’s just a few minutes’ walk to two of London’s most famous city parks, and only a short walk from more than one tube station.

-Covent Garden: Another Great Area to Stay in London for First Time Visitors
+Covent Garden: The Most Central Place to Stay in London for First Time Visitors

 If your budget allows it, The Savoy is one of London’s finest hotels.
 The Savoy is located perfectly within Covent Garden, and you’ll be able to easily walk to tons of shopping and dining, not to mention sights like Trafalgar Square and The National Gallery.